 I have been a regular visitor to Ranthambhore Tiger Reserve for many years and during that time I have been keenly following the fortunes of many of the tigers in the tourist area of the park.
-Ustad was born late in 2005 to T22 also known as ‘Gayatri' now an elderly tigress residing in the Guda area of the Park.
+Ustad was born late in 2005 to T22 also known as ‘Gayatri' now an elderly tigress that resided in the Guda area of the Park.
 He was sired by T20.
 ‘Jhumroo' who has a direct lineage to the world famous tigress known as ‘Machali’ who gave birth to his father T20, ‘Jhumroo'.
 As he grew older and stronger he acquired a large home range within the park where he has since sired two litters of cubs with tigress ‘Noor’, T39.
-Unfortunately during his lifetime he is said to have killed 4 people within his home range, the last being a forest guard who died on the 8 May last although there is no proof that this gentleman was killed by Ustad as another male tiger was in the vicinity at the time.
+Unfortunately during his lifetime he is said to have killed 4 people within his home range, the last being a forest guard who died on the 8 May 2015.
+However there is no proof that this gentleman was killed by Ustad as another male tiger was in the vicinity at the time.
 Some people have termed Ustad as a man-eater although there is no evidence that he has eaten any of the 4 deceased.
 In fact the National Tiger Conservation Authority have now confirmed that this tiger is NOT a Man-eater.

 Goodbye Ustad I and many other friends of the tiger very much miss your presence at Ranthambhore.